How to Repair a Roof and Replace Asphalt Shingles

 Don't put off this minor task too long though; missing or damaged shingles can well end up turning a perfectly good roof into a major leaking roof repair, including repairs to damaged floors or ceilings below.
 It isn't worth it.

 Tools You'll Need

 - A fairly wide, flat pry bar will be extremely useful.
-Something around 12 or 18 inches long and perhaps 2 inches wide.
-A razor knife (boxcutter) or other sharp knife may be necessary if the damaged shingle is on the edge of the roof.
+Something around 12–18 inches long and perhaps 2 inches wide.
+A razor knife (boxcutter) or another sharp knife may be necessary if the damaged shingle is on the edge of the roof.

 - A hammer will be necessary to drive new nails, along with a handful of roofing nails.
-These are not normal nails, but have an extra large head.
+These are not normal nails; they have an extra-large head.

-- Depending on weather, some form of heat may be helpful as well.
+- Depending on the weather, some form of heat may be helpful as well.
 Existing shingles must be carefully bent out of the way, and cold shingles can and will snap under the pressure.
-A common bernzamatic torch would do the job if used carefully; in the photos used for this roof repair a large propane weed burner was planned for heating cold shingles.
-It turned out not to be necessary - temperatures were in the mid thirty degree F range and the shingles bent nicely.
+A common Bernzomatic torch would do the job if used carefully; in the photos used for this roof repair, a large propane weed burner was planned for heating cold shingles.
+It turned out not to be necessary.
+Temperatures were in the mid thirty degree F range and the shingles bent nicely.
 It was used as a final step, however, to help immediately seal new shingles down to old ones.

 - A ladder or other access will, of course, be necessary to get onto the roof.